Joe McHugh: Dáil Éireann

 On 15 July 2014, he was appointed as Minister of State at the Department of Communications, Energy and Natural Resources and at the Department of Arts, Heritage and the Gaeltacht with responsibility for Gaeltacht Affairs and Natural Resources.
-His appointment was met with criticism as his knowledge of the Irish language was at a basic level, although he subsequently received praise for his efforts to improve his language skills to the point where he could conduct lengthy interviews in the language.
-RTÉ Radio 1 produced the radio documentary Fine Gaeilgeoir, narrated and produced by Máire Treasa Ní Cheallaigh, following McHugh's efforts to improve his Irish over the course of a year.
-Shane Ross later wrote of his fear of having what he described as a "Joe McHugh moment", meaning being a non-Irish speaker to a Gaeltacht ministry.
+His appointment attracted criticism due to his basic knowledge of the Irish language, although he was subsequently praised for his efforts to improve his language skills to the point where he could conduct lengthy interviews in Irish.
+RTÉ Radio 1 produced a radio documentary, Fine Gaeilgeoir, narrated and produced by Máire Treasa Ní Cheallaigh, following his efforts to improve his Irish over the course of a year.
+In 2025, he published a book, Beidh Tú Alright: An Irish Language Journey, detailing the backlash he received upon his appointment and his efforts to master the Irish language as an adult.

 In February 2016, McHugh was heavily criticised for allocating 93% of Gaeltacht grants to the Donegal Gaeltacht, which is located in and beside his constituency.
 This revelation led to calls for McHugh to appear before the Dáil Public Accounts Committee to explain such a disproportionate allocation of funding.
 McHugh subsequently denied the claims.

 At the 2016 general election, McHugh was elected to the new five-seater Donegal constituency on the 11th count.
 The following May, he met Charles, Prince of Wales, and Camilla, Duchess of Cornwall, during their day visit to the county.

 He was appointed as Minister for Education and Skills on 16 October 2018.
-He was not re-appointed to the Government of the 33rd Dáil in June 2020, and declined the offer of appointment as a Minister of State.
-In September 2020, McHugh became Chair of the Committee on European Union Affairs.
+As minister, he oversaw the closure of schools and the cancellation of the 2020 Junior Cycle and Leaving Certificate examinations due to the onset of the COVID-19 pandemic.
+Although he was re-elected in the 2020 general election, he was not re-appointed to the Government of the 33rd Dáil in June 2020 and declined the offer of appointment as a Minister of State.
+In September 2020, he became Chair of the Committee on European Union Affairs.

-In May 2022, McHugh announced that he would not stand at the next general election.
-On 6 July 2022, McHugh resigned the Fine Gael party whip in order to vote for an opposition bill regarding the Mica scandal.
+In May 2022, McHugh announced that he would not contest the next general election, saying he wished to spend more time with his family.
+On 6 July 2022, he resigned the Fine Gael party whip in order to vote for an opposition bill regarding the defective block crisis.
+Following McHugh's retirement from politics at the 2024 general election, Fine Gael ran two candidates in the Donegal constituency—Senator Nikki Bradley and John McNulty—but neither won election, marking the first time since the 1930s that Fine Gael did not win a seat in Donegal.